Step by step tutorials

 5. Upload the edited file to R by running the following function in the terminal:

-file_name <- read.csv(file, # File name or full file path
+exampledf <- read.csv(file_name, # File name or full file path

 1. Indicate to calc_di that this is the file from which to take the price shocks to be applied.

-shocks = file_name, # Indicate here your file name
+shocks = exampledf, # Indicate here the name of the uploaded file with shocks

 [1] The COICOP variables of the file correspond to the aggregate variables of the package, if you are not going to aggregate the COICOP variables you have to replace the column labels by the COICOP variables that appear in your dataset.